mwat56/errorhandler/README.md

 ## Purpose

-The out-of-the-box `Go` web-server sends _plain text error messages_ whenever an `HTTP` errror occurs.
+The out-of-the-box `Go` web-server send _plain text error messages_ whenever an `HTTP` errror occurs.
 This package provides a simple facility to send whatever `HTML` page you like for error-pages.

 ## Installation

 You can use `Go` to install this package for you:

-    go get github.com/mwat56/go-errorhandler
+    go get -u github.com/mwat56/go-errorhandler

 ## Usage

-This package defines the `TErrorPager` interface which requires just one function or method:
+This package defines the `TErrorPager` interface which requires just one method:

+    TErrorPager interface {
+        // GetErrorPage returns an error page for `aStatus`.
+        //
+        // `aData` is the orignal error text.
+        //
+        // `aStatus` is the error number of the actual HTTP error.
         GetErrorPage(aData []byte, aStatus int) []byte

-The arguments are:

-* `aData` is the orignal error text.

-* `aStatus` is the error number of the actual HTTP error.
+    }

-If the function's return value is _empty_ then `aData` is sent as is to the remote user, otherwise the function result is sent thus delighting the user with your customised page.
+If the method's return value is _empty_ then `aData` is sent _as is_ to the remote user, otherwise the method's result is sent thus delighting your users with your customised page.

-Once you've implemented such a function you call the package's `Wrap()` function:
+Once you've implemented such a method you call the package's `Wrap()` function:

     Wrap(aHandler http.Handler, aPager TErrorPager) http.Handler

 The arguments are:

-* `aHandler` is your original HTTP handler which will be wrapped by this packe and used internally.
+* `aHandler` is your original HTTP handler which will be wrapped by this package (and used internally).

 * `aPager` is the provider of error message pages as discussed above.